‘I’m an interpreter, and this is how I learned languages quickly.’

 “Remember that you must be ready to convey your own unique human experience with others in that language,” Touma says, “so make sure what you’re learning is linked to you.”
 “I’d never remembered how to say “dove è la Biblioteca?” or “where is the library?” if I were learning Italian.
 But I’ll never forget how to say “Where can I get pizza and wine?”
 Priorities.
 “Subito!”
 Now that’s where the pizza and wine should be!
 FWI.

-Be the first to comment on "‘I’m an interpreter, and this is how I learned languages quickly.’"
+11 Comments on "‘I’m an interpreter, and this is how I learned languages quickly.’"

 Leave a comment